elementor/elementor/docs/packages/context-menu/context-menu-manager.md

 interface Group {
 	id: string; 				// Must be unique.
 	title: string;				// If exists, displayed as a group title without action to trigger.
-	disabled: Function | boolean;		// If true, the entire group is Displayed but disabled.
+	disabled: Function | boolean;		// If true, the entire group is displayed but disabled.
 	parentItemId: string;			// Id of the parent (a valid item id). if used - creates a nested menu.
 	items: Item[]; 				// List of items.
 };